o3de/o3de.org/content/docs/user-guide/gems/reference/utility/save-data.md

 toc: true
 ---

-The Save Data Gem encapsulates all the functionality in **Open 3D Engine (O3DE)** for saving game and individual user data under a single platform-agnostic set of API operations.
+The **Save Data** Gem encapsulates all the functionality in **Open 3D Engine (O3DE)** for saving game and individual user data under a single platform-agnostic set of API operations.

-The SaveData gem uses the [Event Bus (EBus)](/docs/user-guide/programming/ebus/), O3DE's general-purpose communication system for dispatching notifications and receiving requests.
+The Save Data Gem uses the [Event Bus (EBus)](/docs/user-guide/programming/ebus/), O3DE's general-purpose communication system for dispatching notifications and receiving requests.
 To make requests related to saving or loading persistent user data, use the Save Data Gem's `SaveDataRequests` bus.
 To listen for notifications related to saving persistent user data, use the `SaveDataNotifications` bus.

-## Making Requests to Save Data
+## Making requests to Save Data

 When making requests to save or load data using the `SaveDataRequestBus`, keep the following points in mind:

 * The Save Data Gem is responsible only for saving and loading generic data buffers.
 Your game must serialize or deserialize data using a data format, such as JSON or XML.
-However, convenience functions are provided that save or load an object that has been reflected using an [`AZ::SerializeContext`](/docs/user-guide/programming/serialization/entity-system-reflection-serialization-context/).
+However, the Gem provides convenience functions that save or load an object that has been reflected using a [serialization context](/docs/user-guide/programming/components/reflection/serialization-context/).

 * Each save data buffer must be uniquely identified by a string.
 On most operating systems and devices, this string is the name of the file to which the data buffer is written.

-### Saving Data for Local User IDs
+### Saving data for local user IDs

 Save Data communications that deal with local user profiles depend on the local user ID that uniquely identifies a user on the local device.
 When using local user IDs, keep in mind the following points: